DylanKirbs/vimrc/README.md

 I recommend that you do your language specific settings in the `after/ftplugin` directory, this way you can keep your VIMRC clean and organized.

-This can be done by creating a file in the `after/ftplugin` directory with the name of the filetype, for example `after/ftplugin/python.vim` for Python specific settings.
+This can be done by creating a file in the `after/ftplugin` directory with the name of the filetype, for example `after/ftplugin/<filetype>.vim` for `<filetype>` specific settings.

 For example:
 ```vim